Deploy a Citrix SD-WAN VPX instance on a NetScaler SDX appliance

 To edit the instance, navigate to Configuration > SD-WAN > Instances.
 Select and click the instance.
 Once you’ve completed editing, click OK to save the changes.

 After you’ve created an SD-WAN instance on the SDX appliance, configure the SD-WAN instance by completing these two tasks:

 Apply configuration for both MCN and site appliances.

 For more information about getting started with a Citrix SD-WAN appliance, see Citrix SD-WAN.

-For more information about the NetScaler SDX appliance, see NetScaler SDX.
+For more about NetScaler SDX appliance, see NetScaler SDX.